valeIT/valeIT.github.io/_posts/2012-04-05-paper-mill.markdown

 After a week, the launch week.

-**Update (October 9, 2014):** Papermill has been removed from the store so I've taken the link down.
+**Update (October 9, 2014):** Papermill has been removed from the store so I've taken the link down since it's a 404 now.